Suprema of L\'{e}vy processes: Suprema of general L e vy processes

 \section{Suprema of general L{\'e}vy processes}

-We briefly recall the basic notions of the fluctuation theory for L{\'e}vy processes.
+We briefly recall the basic notions of the fluctuation theory for L{\' e}vy processes.
 Let $L_t$ be the local time of the process $X_t$ reflected at its supremum $M_t$, and denote by $L^{-1}_s$ the right-continuous inverse of $L_t$, the ascending ladder-time process for $X_t$.
 This is a (possibly killed) subordinator, and $H_s = X(L^{-1}_s) = M(L^{-1}_s)$ is another (possibly killed) subordinator, called the ascending ladder-height process.
 The Laplace exponent of the ascending ladder process, that is, the (possibly killed) bivariate subordinator $(L^{-1}_s, H_s)$ ($s < L(\infty)$), is denoted by $\kappa(z, \xi)$.
+By~\cite{bibb96}, Corollary~VI.10,

-By, e.g.,~\cite{bib:b96}, Corollary~VI.10, \formula[eq:kappa:Frul:full]{ \kappa(z,\xi) = c\exp\left(\int_0^\infty \int_{[0,\infty)}(e^{-t}-e^{-zt-\xi x})t^{-1}\pr(X_t\in dx )dt\right), } where $c$ is a normalization constant of the local time.
+where $c$ is a normalization constant of the local time.
 Since our results are not affected by the choice of $c$, we assume that $c = 1$.
-We note that $\kappa(z, 0)$ is a Bernstein function of $z$, and also $z / \kappa(z, 0)$ is a Bernstein function (this follows from~\eqref{eq:kappa:Frul:full} by Frullani's integral; see \cite{bib:b96}, formula~(VI.3) for the case when $X_t$ is not a compound Poisson process).
-For more account on the fluctuation theory we refer the reader to~\cite{bib:b96, bib:d07, bib:k06}.
+We note that $\kappa(z, 0)$ is a Bernstein function of $z$, and also $z / \kappa(z, 0)$ is a Bernstein function (this follows from~\eqref {eqkappaFrulfull} by Frullani's integral; see~\cite{bibb96}, formula (VI.3) for the case when $X_t$ is not a compound Poisson process).
+For a more in-depth account of the fluctuation theory, we refer the reader to~\cite{bibb96,bibd07,bibk06}.
 In general, there is no closed-form formula for $\kappa(z, \xi)$.
-For a list of special cases, see~\cite{bib:kkp10} and the references therein.
+For a list of special cases, see~\cite{bibkkp10} and the references therein.
 For a symmetric process which is not a compound Poisson process, we have $\kappa(z,0) = \sqrt{z}$.